Adv-Baba/Best-Seller-Widget/README.md

 # Best-Seller-Widget
 Best Seller Widget for listing and Home Page Configuration.

-To install this module , try this.
+To install this module by using composer
-# `composer require tech-solve/bestsellerwidget`
+>>
+    composer require tech-solve/bestsellerwidget
+>>